-The SchoolWide Lab middle school curriculum units are anchored in phenomena, aligned to the Next Generation Science Standards(NGSS) and purposefully integrate Computational Thinking (CT).
-To date, four units have been developed by a team of researchers from the University of Colorado Boulder in collaboration with middle school teachers from Denver Public Schools.
-The teachers also piloted the units and have taken part in the revision process.
+The SchoolWide Lab middle school curriculum units are anchored in phenomena, aligned to the Next Generation Science Standards(NGSS), and purposefully integrate Computational Thinking (CT).
+To date, four units have been developed by an interdisciplinary research team in collaboration with middle school teachers.
+The teachers also piloted the units and participated in the revision process.

 Engaging in computational thinking means examining problems using the strategies and approaches employed by computer scientists.
-As computational tools have become increasingly ubiquitous in the 21st century, exposing students to these tools and ways of thinking is critical to the development of a well educated society.
+As computational tools have become increasingly ubiquitous in the 21st century, exposing students to these tools and ways of thinking is critical to developing a well-educated society.
 In science classrooms, students engage in computational thinking as they become aware of the available computational tools and develop an understanding of when those tools are appropriate to use.
 Students generate scientific questions and consider whether computational tools can be used to help answer those questions.
 Students plan investigations or engage in design challenges in an algorithmic (discrete step-by-step) fashion utilizing relevant computational tools.
 Students collect and analyze data using computational tools or construct and execute a simulation.
-Lastly students communicate their findings in a variety of formats that involve computational concepts, such as models, infographics, visualizations, or other intentional displays of their data.
+Lastly, students communicate their findings in a variety of formats that involve computational concepts, such as models, infographics, visualizations, or other intentional displays of their data.

 Each unit is organized around a coherent storyline, in which students ask and investigate questions related to an anchoring phenomenon or design challenge.
 Students engage in CT and use the science and engineering practices to figure out disciplinary core ideas and crosscutting concepts needed to make sense of and explain the phenomena or solve the problem presented in the challenge.